In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 $

-df.countries[4,] # selecting row 4
+df.patients[2,] # selecting row 2

-df.countries[,2] # selecting column 2
+df.patients[,4] # selecting column 4

 15. Use the class()

-function to return the class
+function to check the type

 mean()